spring-projects/spring-integration-aws/README.md

 }
 ````

+Starting with _version 2.0_, the `KinesisMessageHandler` can be configured with the `OutboundMessageMapper` to embed message headers into the record data alongside with the payload.
+See `EmbeddedJsonHeadersMessageMapper` implementation for more information.

 For testing application with the Kinesis Channel Adapters you can use [Kinesalite][] NPM module.
 What you need in your application is to configure Kinesis client properly: